kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 ## Data cleaning & Preliminary EDA

 The purpose of this step is to help scaffold steady progress and give you an opportunity to get early feedback on your analysis plan.
-The `cleaning-eda.Rmd` file in your RStudio Cloud repo should include reproducible data cleaning steps that begin with reading in your original data file and outputting the data file used for analysis.
+The `cleaning-eda.qmd` file in your RStudio project should include reproducible data cleaning steps that begin with reading in your original data file and outputting the data file used for analysis.
 You should also include preliminary exploratory data analysis and a brief description of your analysis plan.
-This will be evaluated through RStudio Cloud; you do not need to submit this on Canvas.
+You should submit a zip file with the .Rproj file, the .qmd file, and any relevent data or other supplementary files required to Render your Quarto report.

 Your cleaning & EDA steps should include: